ryanczm/Analytic-Musings/_posts/2024-01-07-floating-storage.md

 ---
 layout: post
-title: "Paper Replication: Crude Oil Contango Arbitrage and the Floating Storage Decision (Regli & Adland)"
+title: "Paper Replication: Crude Oil Contango Arbitrage & the Floating Storage Decision (Regli)"
 category: commodities

 ---
-In this post, I analyze  Regli's - Crude Oil Contango Arbitrage and the Floating Storage Decision 2019 paper, which investigates and models historical floating storage arbitrage opportunities (GFC, 2008 and the Oil Glut, 2015) when the crude oil curve is in contango.
+In this post, I analyze  Regli's - Crude Oil Contango Arbitrage and the Floating Storage Decision 2019 paper, which investigates and models historical floating storage arbitrage opportunities (GFC, 2008 and the Oil Glut, 2015) when the crude oil curve is in contango, and models excess profits of storage over an FFA-hedged time-charter strategy.
 <!--more-->
 <center>
 <img src="{{ site.imageurl }}/FloatingStorage/profits.png" style="width:55%;"/>